Cl0orkclw0rk/Robot-gallery/README.md

 ## License
 Unless otherwise specified, these images are for personal viewing only.
 Please contact me for permission if you wish to use them elsewhere.

-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;
-&nbsp;

-*Designed for TEAPOT-418 (Tactically Efficacious Automaton for Practical Object Transportation Code 418) systems.*

-*© 2022 TEAPOT-418.
-All rights reserved.*
-*You may not copy, reproduce, distribute, transmit, modify, create derivative works, or in any other way exploit any part of copyrighted material without the prior written permission from TEAPOT-418.*
 ---

+<sub>*Designed for TEAPOT-418 (Tactically Efficacious Automaton for Practical Object Transportation Code 418) systems.*</sub>

+<sub>© 2022 TEAPOT-418.
+All rights reserved.
+You may not copy, reproduce, distribute, transmit, modify, create derivative works, or in any other way exploit any part of copyrighted material without prior written permission from TEAPOT-418.</sub>